When creating a visualization in the visualization canvas, you have the option to add filters via the quick filter bar.

 Add a filter

-To add a filter to your visualization, simply select the Add Filter button at the top of the page, this will open up a modal that will allow you to select any column in your dataset and use that as a filter.
+To add a filter to your visualization, select the Add Filter button located in the Filters panel on the right-hand side of the page.
+This will open up a panel where you can select any column in your dataset and use it as a filter.

-There are a number of different options for each filter, the can be accessed in two ways, by selecting the vertical ellipses to the right of the column or by selecting the dropdown button and choosing the gear icon.
+There are a number of different options for each filter.
+These options can be accessed by selecting the vertical ellipsis to the right of the column.

 Multiple Values vs. Single Value